Skip to content

 On activation in a remote context, this extension:

-1. Requests certificate material from the host companion extension via vscode.commands.executeCommand() (routed transparently across VS Code extension hosts)
+1. Requests certificate material from the host companion extension via vscode.commands.executeCommand() (routed transparently across VS Code extension hosts).
+Calls getAllCertMaterialV3 for the modern multi-cert bundle and falls back to older single-cert endpoints if the host extension is on an older version.

 If the host companion extension is not installed, this extension prompts you to install it with a single click.